Civil Disturbance or Demonstrations (involving students)

 "As a representative of Skidmore College, I am directing you to vacate these premises immediately or face legal consequences."

-- If the protestors persist in disruptive behavior after the above administrative message is read, the following statement shall be read as circumstances permit:
+- If the demonstrators persist in disruptive behavior after the above administrative message is read, the following statement shall be read as circumstances permit:

 Immediately followed by: